theodoratrz/minijava-llvm-compiler/README.md

 # MiniJava to LLVM-IR Compiler

+This project implements a compiler for the MiniJava language in Java.
-## Written in Java, it accepts a MiniJava file, performs Semantic checking and generates an equivalent LLVM-IR file that can be compiled to an executable binary by Clang.
+It performs lexical analysis, parsing, semantic checks, and generates LLVM intermediate representation files that can be compiled with tools like Clang to produce executable binaries.

-### This was a Spring 2021 semester project for the University of Athens Compilers course.
+This was a semester project for the University of Athens Compilers course.

 ### Compilation:
 - Run `make` for compiling all files